40net-cloud/fortinet-oci-solutions/FortiADC/Standalone/terraform/README.md

 - HTTPS (`443`) and SSH (`22`) from `management_cidr`
 - TCP ports `client_port_min` through `client_port_max` from `client_ingress_cidr`
 - All outbound traffic

-The backend NSG permits all traffic from `backend_subnet_cidr` and all outbound traffic.
-Adjust these rules to match your security requirements.

 The default `management_cidr` is `0.0.0.0/0` for initial usability.
 For production, set it to a trusted administrator address such as `203.0.113.10/32`.